-Think about cognitive development as though it is a swimming pool: you have the shallow end.
+Think about Self-Awareness Development as though you are a swimming pool: you have the shallow end.
 It’s safe and relatively easy to stand up in.
 Your head is above water without any effort.
 You don’t even need to think about not drowning.
 The only problem is, there are so many people there that it can make you a little anxious!

 The second area of the swimming pool is a little deeper.
 It requires a bit of effort to keep your head above the water, but you have the help of the people around you.
 They’re there to support you as you tiptoe on the bottom, nose tilted into the air.
 As you become more proficient, you no longer need their help, and you can tread water quite comfortably.
 Once you’ve been treading water for a while, it becomes habituated and you feel you could test the deeper waters.

 Finally, there’s the deep end.
 This is only for those competent swimmers who can choose whether they want to delve to the depths of the pool, or float on the surface, taking in the feelings of buoyancy the deep water gives them.
 Their capability is known to them.
 They do not worry about the deep water as they know how they know to swim, so swimming isn’t an issue.
 They connect with other swimmers in the deep end as they float, recognising their shared sense of freedom from the constraints of the shallower waters.

 Sometimes the swimmers in the deep end are visited by swimmers from the shallow end, who quickly get into trouble.
 The water is too deep for them, and they begin to sink.
 Once they are helped back to the surface by a deep water swimmer, they recognise they are out of their depth and decide to go back to shallower, safer waters until they are ready for the deep end.

 With that metaphor in mind, OSD occurs in three groups where each successive group helps the group to the left to grow their thinking.
 There is no leader, no guru and no teacher.
 There is only collaboration between peers.